 1943 – 1956

 In 1943, the newspaper changed its name again to Nippon Times.
-The Japanese word Nippon replaced English Japan, as English was banned in the country during World War II.
+The Japanese word Nippon replaced the English word Japan, as English was banned in the country during World War II.
 The name represented a synthesis of two cultures and languages, reflecting the editorial board’s stance.
 The old-fashioned font was retained but became larger.

 1956 – 1987